The stunning Supermoon lunar eclipse seen this week was a reminder of how magical it is to observe the stars and the moon, and learn about space.

 Why not check some of them out this Autumn?

-Exploring Space is the museum’s permanent exhibition containing satellites, scout vehicles, rockets and other artefacts from the world of space exploration, suitable for all ages.
+is the museum’s permanent exhibition containing satellites, scout vehicles, rockets and other artefacts from the world of space exploration, suitable for all ages.

 The Science Museum is open 7 days a week and entry is free.